JimiSweden/leewaycalendar/README.md

 also look at this description for setting up custom templates https://github.com/arminbro/generate-react-cli#example-of-using-the-customtemplates-object-within-your-generate-react-clijson-config-file

+# Stores and States (Recoil and Redux)
+debugging recoil in chrome is possible using https://github.com/open-source-labs/Recoilize , however it only supports React v16 at the moment. therefore the component RecoilDebugObserver.ts us used in the index.ts file (below RecoilRoot) to display atom (i.e. state) changes

+for Redux debugging use chrome/firefox extension "Redux DevTools"

 # Storybook (visual testing of components, pages etc)

 to run storybook